Getting Started with Selenium Automated Testing

 Selenium Integrated Development Environment

 As a Firefox add-on, Selenium IDE facilitates the development of automated web application testing.
-The Selenium Project created this tool to compete with other test scripts written in different languages.
+The Selenium Project created this tool to compete with other test scripts in different languages.
 In contrast to its forerunners, Selenium IDE is a recording tool rather than a code generator.
 As a result, testers can generate scripts in any language that works with the Selenium WebDriver API.

 The online program can record the tester’s actions and play them back afterward.
 Testers can keep tabs on their test results and refine their test scripts with the help of Selenium IDE’s generated reports.